-Chairman: Associate Professor King Associate Professors Dalrymple, Langsdorf, Townsend Assistant Professors Lee, McPherran, Reeder Visiting Assistant Professor Strasser forms.
-Deals with common forms of valid and fallacious reasoning and includes exercises and drill in
+Chairman: Associate Professor King Associate Professors Dalrymple, Langsdorf, Townsend Assistant Professors Reeder, Strasser Visiting Assistant Professors Fowler, Prevost

-INTRODUCTIONS TO PHILOSOPHY: ANY OF THE FOLLOWING COURSES MAY BE TAKEN AS AN INTRODUCTION TO PHILOSOPHY.
+I. INTRODUCTIONS TO PHILOSOPHY: ANY OF THE FOLLOWING COURSES MAY BE TAKEN AS AN INTRODUCTION TO PHILOSOPHY.
 No sequence or difference in difficulty is implied by the numbers.
 Any of the courses will satisfy degree requirements in philosophy, art, or music set by many departments for their majors.